krishandeep17/practicing-react/REACT_CHEAT_SHEET.md

 ### useState

 **`useState` hook allows us to store values scoped to a component.
-Any changes to those values will cause the component and any of it’s child components to rerender.**
+Any changes to those values will cause the component and any of it’s child components to re-render.**

-As mentioned above, components re-render in the updating phase (2) due to prop changes and state changes.
+As mentioned above, components re-render in the updating phase due to prop changes and state changes.
 State is data stored inside of a component that can be updated/changed.
 When this state data changes, this will trigger a re-render of the component.
 While we can store and change data in a variable, those changes will not trigger a re-render.
 With the `useState` hook, it does allow us to trigger re-renders on changes to that data.

 `useState` is a function that we can pass an optional argument representing the initial value we want to store.
 The `useState` hook returns back an array containing two values, the first is the current state value, the second is a setter function to update this state value.